cszach/linux-cli-guide/book/chapter02.md

 Do the following:
 1. Create a text file called "`myfile.txt`" in your home directory.
 2. Add some text content to `myfile.txt`.
 3. Run `ln -s myfile.txt myfile-link.txt`.
-This will create a link of `myfile.txt` called `myfile-link.txt`.
+This will create a symbolic link of `myfile.txt` called `myfile-link.txt`.
 4. Run `cat myfile-link.txt`. `myfile.txt`'s content should be displayed.
 5. Change `myfile.txt`'s content.